Hep B (Hepatitis B)

 - Someone who has vaginal and/or anal sex with someone who is infected with HBV.

 - Someone who shares needles, syringes and/or works for any reason, such as using drugs, piercing and/or tattooing.

 - Someone who shares or handles razors, nail files, combs, toothbrushes and/or any other personal care items of someone who has HBV.

-- Someone who has been exposed to body and/or body fluids at work.
+- Someone who has been exposed to body fluids at work.

 If you are at-risk for hepatitis B infection, contact your doctor.
 Early diagnosis will help prevent spreading the disease and protect your liver.

 How It Spreads